HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 The `validate-eicr` action involves validating the created eICR conforms with all appropriate profiles and validation rules.

-The `route-and-send-eicr` action involves the transmission of the eICR to either the APHL AIMS Platform, a Public Health Agency (PHA), or a Health information Exchange or Health Data Network on the way to a PHA.
+The `route-and-send-eicr` action involves the transmission of the eICR to either a third party platform, a Public Health Agency (PHA), or a Health information Exchange or Health Data Network on the way to a PHA.

 ##### Parameters
 Because of variability in accumulation of data at the start of a patient encounter, the EHR implementer should implement a time-based delay in generating and sending the first encounter eICR to allow time for required data to be captured within the patient chart.
 This will ensure the eICR is better populated before sending and will reduce the number of case reports that are sent for a single patient encounter.